 It is expected that environmental degradation of all three trichlorobenzene isomers proceeds via the same biodegradation pathways.
 The observed biodegradation is generally slow, with 1,3,5-trichlorobenzene being slightly more persistent than the other isomers.
 The most experimental results are available for 1,2,4-trichlorobenzene, which is persistent in soil and sediment.
-1,3,5- trichlorobenzene is expected to show very similar properties with respect to biodegradability, but is expected to degrade slower to some extent.
+1,2,3-trichlorobenzene is expected to show very similar properties with respect to biodegradability.

-3.1.3 Summary and discussion on degradation.
+3.1.3 Summary and discussion on degradation

-1,3,5-TCB has a low degradation rate in the atmosphere and is not expected to hydrolyse under environmental conditions.
+1,2,3-TCB has a low degradation rate in the atmosphere and is not expected to hydrolyse under environmental conditions.
 The substance was shown to be persistent in soil.
-Read-across shows that the biodegradability is similar to the close structural analogue 1,2,4,-TCB, which is persistent in soil and sediment.
-The degradation rate of 1,3,5-TCB is expected to be slightly slower than the degradation rate of 1,2,4-TCB.
+Read-across shows that the biodegradability is expected to be similar to the close structural analogue 1,2,4-TCB, which is persistent in soil and sediment and which is considered to fulfil the P and the vP criterion.

-In conclusion, 1,3,5- TCB is regarded to fulfil the P and the vP criteria of Annex XIII of the REACH regulation.
+In conclusion, 1,2,3-TCB is regarded to fulfil the P and the vP criterion of Annex XIII of the REACH regulation.